Johnsoed/Data-Comm-Proj-2/README.md

 -Storing of file information by CentralServer now works

+instructions for Hayden:
+  Integrate HostClient into the GUI so the GUI gives the information for HostClient to send to the server Make connect, retrieve and quit command for HostClient

 To do:

 -Integrate HostClient into GUI, so the user can use the GUI to give the HostClient the information to send to the CentralServer